 Whew.

 That stopped me cold.
 He was right.
-I had given him every drop of my love, and somewhere in all that giving, I’d forgotten how to care for myself.
+I had given him every drop of my love and somewhere in all that giving, I’d forgotten how to care for myself.
 I had forgotten who Chrissy was… beyond “Mom.”

 That’s what this blog, DarlynDreams, is for.
 It’s my space to document the journey—the beautiful, the messy, the healing, the stumbling.
 And maybe, just maybe, someone out there who feels just as lost will stumble upon it and feel a little less alone.

 Have you ever felt like you lost yourself while caring for others?
+Feel free to comment below.

 Post a Comment